Physarum Powered Differentiable Linear Programming Layers and Applications: Differentiable LPs in Computer Vision

 \textbf{How do different solvers compare on CIFAR-FS and FC100?} The results on CIFAR-FS and FC100 are shown in Table \ref{table_cifar}.
-Using the $\ell_1$ normalized SVM, our solver achieves better performance than CVXPY \cite{agrawal2019differentiable} on both datasets and both the $1$-shot and $5$-shot setting.
-Expectedly, since the pipeline is very similar to \cite{lee2019meta}, we achieve a similar performance as reported in that work, although their results were obtained through a different solver.
+Using the $\ell_1$ normalized SVM, our solver achieves better performance than CVXPY-SCS \cite{agrawal2019differentiable} and Optnet (with a small quadratic term as regularization) on both datasets and both the $1$-shot and $5$-shot setting.
+Expectedly, since the pipeline is very similar to \cite{lee2019meta}, we achieve a similar performance as reported there, although their results were obtained through a different solver.
 This suggests that our simpler solver works at least as well, and no other modifications were needed.
-Note that during the training phase, our solver achieves {\bf $4\times$ improvement in runtime} compared with CVXPY (our baseline which can also solve the $\ell_1$-SVM). \cite{lee2019meta} also reported the performance of solving $\ell_2$ normalized SVM.
+Importantly, during the training phase, our solver achieves {\bf $4\times$ improvement in runtime} compared with CVXPY-SCS (baseline which can also solve the $\ell_1$-SVM). \cite{lee2019meta} also reported the performance of solving $\ell_2$ normalized SVM.
 The choice of $\ell_1$ versus $\ell_2$ often depends on specific application settings.

 We also compare the time spent on solving a batch of LP problems with $n=92,m=40,p=122$ (same size used in the experiment), where $n$ is number of variables, $m$ is number of equality constraints and $p$ is the number of inequality constraints in the original problem form.
-Using a batch size of $8$, CVXPY takes $\textbf{70.5ms}$ seconds while our solver takes $\textbf{24.2ms}$; Using a batch size of $32$, CVXPY takes $\textbf{278.3ms}$ while our solver only takes $\textbf{36.8ms}$.
+Table \ref{runtime_exp} shows that our implementation is efficient for batch processing on GPU, which is crucial for many modern AI applications.
+We also performed a GPU memory consumption comparison with a batch size of $32$: our solver needs $913$MB GPU memory, CVXPY-SCS needs $813$MB and Optnet needs $935$MB which are mostly comparable.

+\textbf{How does LP solver influence the global convergence of the task?} To understand how the quality of LP solver influences the global convergence of the learning task (i.e., where the LP is being used), we conduct a simple experiment.
+This addresses the question of whether a good LP solver is really needed?
+Here, we add a random Gaussian noise with zero mean and small variance to the solution of LP solver (to emulate results from a worse solver) and observe the convergence and final accuracy in the context of the task.
+We can see in Table \ref{noise_exp} that the quality of LP solution has a clear influence on the overall performance of the training (few-shot learning in this example).